 2. What is the Apgar scale?

 It is a standard measurement system that looks for a variety of indications of good health in newborns.

-3. During a physical examination of a child’s chest, the therapist assesses increased tactile fremitus over the patient’s right lower lobe.
+3. During a physical examination of a child’s chest, the respiratory therapist assesses increased tactile fremitus over the patient’s right lower lobe.
 Which of the following conditions may cause this physical finding?

 4. Which of the following is the main physiologic factor responsible for deriving accurate transcutaneous data?

 5. What is the normal heart rate for a neonate?

 6. The mean blood pressure (MAP) of a 30-week gestation newborn should be at least what?